 The Fund may invest, to a limited extent, in derivatives.
+The Fund may use derivatives such as total return swaps to obtain exposure to a stock, a basket of stocks, or an index.
 Generally speaking, a derivative is a financial contract whose value is based on the value of a financial asset (such as a stock, a bond, or a currency), a physical asset (such as gold, oil, or wheat), a market index, or a reference rate.
 Investments in derivatives may subject the Fund to risks different from, and possibly greater than, those of investments directly in the underlying securities or assets.
 Derivatives may be used as an alternate means to obtain economic exposure if the Fund is required to limit its investment in a particular issuer or industry.
 The Fund will not use derivatives for speculation or for the purpose of leveraging (magnifying) investment returns.